vue-styleguidist/vue-styleguidist/docs/docs/Documenting.md

 ## Importing examples

-> **NOTE** This option does not work out of the box with vue-docgen-cli.
-Since the rendering engine is only copying the contents of the markdown without parsing it, the CLI can't know what content to replace.

 To make autocomplete and syntax highlighting practical, one can as well import examples from external files.
 In the following example `./myExample.vue` will be used as an example.

 ````markdown